 5.12.2.1

-6.10.1.2 Nothing in this Section, save and except policy 5.12.4.1 shall restrict the installation or operation of a Small-Scale Solar Energy Generating System that is mounted directly on the roof of a dwelling or other structure or is located on the ground of the same site as the dwelling .
+6.10.1.2 Nothing in this Section, save and except policy 5.12.4.1 shall restrict the installation or operation of a Small-Scale Solar Energy Generating System that is mounted directly on the roof or wall of a dwelling or as an accessory other structure or is located on the ground of the same site as the dwelling and which has a maximum nameplate rating capacity of 10 kilowatts (10kW) in compliance with the Township’s Zoning By-law.
+Properties that propose a Small-Scale Solar Energy Generating System mounted on the roof or wall of a designated structure under the Ontario Heritage Act shall comply with the policies of Section 7.4..

 5.12.3